 - How much of your data should you import to the CDP?

 - Because custom connections leverage AWS S3 or a file form your desktop, the amount of data you load to the CDP is completely up to you.
-You should consider your contracted RUM amount of priority use cases within the CDP to determine what and how much data you should load.
+You should consider your contracted Records Under Management (RUM) amount and priority use cases within the CDP to determine what and how much data you should load.

 - We recommend importing records that have been modified within the last year.